GoogleCloudPlatform/compute-video-demo-ansible/README.md

 ## Cleaning up

-When you're done with the demo, make sure to tear down all of your instances and clean-up.
+When you're done with the demo, make sure to tear down all of your instances and cleanup.
 You will get charged for this usage and you will accumulate additional charges if you do not remove these resources.

-Fortunately, you can use the `clean-up.yml` playbook for destroying these demo Compute Engine resources.
+Fortunately, you can use the `cleanup.yml` playbook to destroy these demo Compute Engine resources.
 The following command can be used to destroy all of the resources created for this demo.